I Love This New Kosas Foundation, But It's Complicated

 Kosas is one of those cool, if-you-know-you-know kind of makeup brands.
 The vibe is less bare face, more tinted skin care.
 Given the aesthetic trend of using less makeup — or at least, looking like you're wearing less makeup — it's no big shock that the brand has taken off, almost simultaneously with the fall of Glossier.

-The brand's fresh, minimalist ethos is one thing to love about the brand — the other?
-Their really, really good products.
+The fresh, minimalist ethos is one thing to love about Kosas — the other?
+The really, really good products.
 There's the tinted face oil, which our team of beauty editors could not stop telling our friends about for a solid six months.
 There's also a tinted lip balm that I keep in two different bags.
 Then, the concealer, which in its two years of existence, has won awards, become a noted staple in so many TikTok tutorials, and topped Sephora's best-seller list, right up there with the ubiquitous Nars creamy.

 Advertisement